 How expensive is a Prosthetic or Orthotic device ?

-With Hamilton Prosthetics & Orthotics, you will be given an up-front estimate for the cost of your prescribed prosthesis or orthosis, which can depend upon many factors.
-These factors can include the type of prosthesis and amputation or level of bracing needed for an orthosis.
+With Hamilton Prosthetics & Orthotics, you will be given an up-front estimate for the cost of your prosthesis, which can depend upon many factors.
+These factors can include the type of prosthesis and amputation.
 Prostheses typically increase in cost with complexity and amount of bodily coverage.
-Orthoses will vary in pricing according to the type of device.

-How can I afford my orthosis or custom brace ?
+How can I afford my Orthotic or custom brace ?

 The first step is a referral from a surgeon, specialist, family physician, pediatrician, physiotherapist or you can call for a free consultation.
 Following that, we will evaluate you and provide an estimate.
 If you qualify, the ADP (Assistive Devices Program) may pay up to 75% the cost of your orthosis.
 The remaining balance may be funded by private insurance or other agencies.
 We have a nurse and office manager on staff that can assist with funding application and inquiries.

-Do I need to replace my prosthesis on a regular basis?
+Do I need to replace my Orthotic device on a regular basis?

 Yes.
 Depending on the shape and condition the frequency of replacement is 2 years or sooner if there is a change in size or medical condition.

 With children, due to growth will need replacements more frequently to accommodate changes in size and volume and to ensure the brace is functioning properly.